MeteorLyon/meteor-boilerplate/app/README.md

 ##Introduction

-A simple Boilerplate with all required packages for devlopment Web applications are splitted in app folder.
+A simple Boilerplate with all required packages for development Web applications are splitted in app folder.
 There is one per aim : mobile only, desktop, admin only, service for server only
 All packages are in packages folder